 Kyle Littlefield, supervised by Richard Ladner

-Winner, 2006 Best Senior Thesis Award: PDF
+Winner, 2006 Best Senior Thesis Award

 Feature-Based Classification of the Mouse Eye Images

 Winner, 2005 Best Senior Thesis Award